 Best Choices for Make-Ahead Freezer Meals

-Some recipes really do freeze better than others.
-Tops on the easy-to-freeze list are all kinds of casseroles, meatballs, pasta sauces, and soup, stew, and chili recipes. and A smart way to stock your freezer with make-ahead meals is to double a recipe to make a big batch and freeze half for later.
-Get tips for making and freezing these popular dinner picks:
+A smart way to stock your freezer with make-ahead meals is to double a recipe to make a big batch and freeze half for later.
+Get tips for making and freezing these popular make-ahead recipe picks:

 Frequently Asked Questions About Freezing and Thawing Make-Ahead Meals

 Q: Is it okay to freeze hot food?

 Before freezing hot food, it's important to let it cool down.
 Heat will raise the temperature of the freezer; and the food will not freeze uniformly.
 The outer edges of the hot dish will freeze hard quickly while the inside might not cool in time to prevent spoilage.

 There are just a few things to keep in mind:

 - Cool precooked dishes as quickly as possible before they are placed in the freezer.

 - For fastest cooling, place the pan of hot food in a sink filled with ice water (or in a larger pan of ice water).
 If you're cooling a soup, stew, or sauce, stir occasionally to help it cool evenly.